-NS Federation of Labour president Danny Cavanagh reflects on gains made over the last year, and challenges ahead.
+NS Federation of Labour president Danny Cavanagh on the government’s efforts to take away binding arbitration through legislation.

 “Bill 203 is squarely aimed at undermining the negotiations of the attorneys now.
 It is also built to send a message to our 10,000 teachers who are in bargaining and other unions who, in the next 18 months, will also be heading into negotiations,” Cavanagh writes.

 Press release: “If this government moves ahead with the P3 build for this development, we deserve to see accountability and answers on why the government of Nova Scotia is not following its own procurement law by posting the requests for proposals to the procurement website in accordance with legislation.
 This government is not above the laws it creates and needs to be held accountable,” says Danny Cavanagh, president of the NS Federation of Labour.

 “Unions aren’t just about negotiating with employers.
 We advocate politically so everyone can have fair wages, safer workplaces, pensions for retirement, and dignity at work,” writes NSFL president Danny Cavanagh in his Labour Day message.